crisfeim/crisfe.im/content/posts/2025.05.13.tdd-ai-generator/index.md

 There are many things left to explore.
 This was a proof of concept focused on the simplest possible flow, but there's room to make the system more robust, flexible, and useful in real contexts.

-Some directions I'd be love to explore:
+Some directions I'd love to explore:

 - Integrate an actual testing framework.
 - Automatically generate tests for common structures with mocking.